 - Flight Line can be melted.
 End whips are recommended for durability and to keep the core and cover from separating over time.

-- Can be spliced for a high tech DB.
+- Can be spliced for a high tech double braid eye.
 This can be a little harder than normal due to oversized cover and small core.

 - Easily stripped and tapered to produce weight savings.